martin-loetzsch/havel-alm.de/README.md

 Run the dev server with `pnpm run dev`.

-Create a production build with `pnmp run build`.
+Create a production build with `pnpm run build`.